numfocus/gsoc/CONTRIBUTING-students.md

 this is to divide your project into small self contained subprojects and plan to merge at least one of them around the phase 2 evaluations.
 We also require you to have at least one commit reviewed by your mentor before each evaluation, the division of the project will help with this too.
-But don't worry about it we are sure that you will create dozens if not hundreds of commits for your mentors review over the summer.
+But don't worry too much, we are sure that you will create dozens if not hundreds of commits for your mentors review over the summer.

 During your summer you'll likely encounter bugs in your project or find code that can be refactored to help you implement your ideas.
 You can also immediately fix them and help us all out.
 This has several advantages.
-All your pull request will only concentrate on specific features and are much better to review.
+All your pull requests will only concentrate on specific features and are much better to review.
 And you'll also get direct feedback from other developers and users during the summer.